Dr. Lingzi Hong

 - Research paper "Assessing the Human Likeness of AI-Generated Counterspeech" by Xiaoying Song, Sujana Mamidisetty, Dr. Eduardo Blanco, and Dr. Lingzi Hong is

-accepted by COLING 2025 (5th in Computational Linguistic publications, ranked A(=best) by ERA and A1(=best)Qualis).
+accepted by COLING 2025 (5th in Computational Linguistic publications).

 - Dr. Lingzi Hong and Jason Thomale from UNT Libraries, Charlene Chou from NYU Libraries,